collaborativebioinformatics/TRACE/README.md

-# TRACE - Transposable element Recognition And Comprehensive Evaluation
+# TRACE - Transposable Element Recognition and Comprehensive Evaluation

 A comprehensive one-click user-friendly pipeline for annotating structural variants with transposable element information.